-Jin Jing Gong is a form of Daoist medicine practice capable of powerful physical and emotional transformation.
-It focuses on strengthening the tendons as the key to invigorating the whole body/mind system.
+Qi Gong is capable of powerful physical and emotional transformation.
+This particular form, known as Jin Jing Gong, focuses on strengthening the tendons as the key to invigorating the whole body/mind system.
 It's fun, dynamic and simple to get started.

 The course is led by Joanna Niccalā, who studied and practiced the form in China.
 Her teachers are Prof Wang - one of the few remaining masters of authentic Daoist practices in the tradition of the Yijin Jing, Tendon and Sinew Changing Classic, and his direct Western disciple of many years Prof Fruehauf.
 The full name is Jin Jing Gong Shi Si Shi.